shafreeck/slides/README.md

 * See the [demo](http://shafreeck.github.io/slides) here

 #### Editing
-* Use [slides-preview](http://github.com/shafreeck/slides-preview) in atom to make it easy to preview your markdown
+* Use [slides-preview](http://github.com/shafreeck/slides-preview) in atom to make it easy to edit and preview your markdown

 ## Building